mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Step Four**

-Pick Skills Priority and spend Skill Points the maximum starting skill for any Skill is 6.
+Pick Skills Priority and spend Skill Points the maximum starting skill for any starting Skill is 4.

 **Step Five**